Yeadon Way, Blackpool Bridge Repairs

 Works at Princess Street

-Work on Princess Street bridge, which carries Seasiders Way, began at the start of November 2015.
-More work on removing the existing surroundings took place over the winter, and the new bridge was installed in early 2016.
+Princess Street bridge carries Seasiders Way, and work began at the start of November 2015.
+After work to remove the existing surroundings, the new bridge was installed in early 2016.

 While you’re here…